PhD in Health Information Science

 - Successful completion of the two required and two elective courses in the first year; and any other optional elective courses no later than the end of the second year.

-- Completion of a comprehensive examination (see below), usually within five terms of registration.
+- Completion of a comprehensive examination, usually within five terms of registration.
 This consists of a take-home, written comprehensive followed by an oral examination of that written document.
-Additional details are outlined below.

 - The setting up by the Program Coordinator (with input from the Associate Dean or designate) of the student’s three-person Thesis Advisory Committee no later than the fifth term in the program.
 This Committee will consist of a Chief Thesis Supervisor, who must be approved for doctoral supervisory status by the School of Graduate and Postdoctoral Studies, and two Readers.